chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 import accelerate
 ```

-You can now proceed to the next step in the tutorial.

-Else, if for any reason you need to end your session and return to the tutorial, you can load the virtual environment from the beginning of your session as follows:
+* If for any reason you need to end your session and return to the tutorial, you can load the virtual environment from the beginning of your session as follows.

 ```bash
 cd RAG_VE/
 ls
 ```

-Once you return to the tutorial and reload your virtual environment, proceed to the next step in the tutorial
+* Once you return to the tutorial and reload your virtual environment, proceed to the next step in the tutorial.

-## 5. Create requirements file

-add text, set up requirements file , why used , here's the 3 packages you'll need to run this, goes in same level as readme file, add bash of what to type, renumber instructions

-## 6. Enter Slurm script
+## 5. Enter Slurm script

 While you are able to get a compute node with [idev](https://docs.tacc.utexas.edu/software/idev/), you will have to monitor in the Terminal when you connect to the node and then submit your job.
 For greater productivity, it is recommended to submit your job using Slurm script.
 This way, you can request the compute node, submit your job and be alerted when it is complete.